benjaminweymouth/WealthSimpleCaseStudy/README.md

 There were three founders of the company: Michael Katchen, Brett Huneycutt and Rudy Adler.<sup>[3](#myendnote3)</sup>  Each of the three founders had relevant experience in the finance industry, so the idea of a new FinTech company was familiar corporate territory.
 They amalgamated their work experiences, and diversified their workforce by hiring different employees from established banks and other companies. <sup>[3](#myendnote3)</sup>

 Since 2014, WealthSimple has raised $900.4M in funding. <sup>[5](#myendnote5)</sup> They have achieved this amount of funding from a variety of sources.
-CrunchBase lists their principal seed investors as a company called Power Financial Corporation, who funded the company during their Series A, B and C rounds.
-Other investors in WealthSimple include Ryan Reynolds, Drake and the Michael J. Fox Foundation.<sup>[6](#myendnote6)</sup> This is a substantial amount and would indicate that the firm is desirable as an investment, and a suitable choice for further business analysis.
+CrunchBase lists their principal seed investors as a company called Power Financial Corporation, who funded the company during their Series A, B and C rounds. <sup>[5](#myendnote5)</sup>Other investors in WealthSimple include Ryan Reynolds, Drake and the Michael J. Fox Foundation.<sup>[6](#myendnote6)</sup> This is a substantial amount and would indicate that the firm is desirable as an investment, and a suitable choice for further business analysis.

 ## Business Activities: